 Residents can pick up 30 gallons of compost and mulch from the Department of General Services for free.
-Woodchips and topsoil are available for purchase.
-Organizations interested in requesting City mulch or compost for a community project on city property should email the Community Relations Coordinator at least one week in advance of the event.
+Wood chips and topsoil are also available for purchase.
+Organizations interested in requesting a donation of City mulch or compost for a community project, on city property, can do so by clicking here.

-Residents interested in street trees can take advantage of a 50-50 program in which the Department of General Services covers half of the cost of planting a tree adjacent to residential property.
-For more information about this program, call 518-434-2489 or email General Services.
+Residents interested in street trees can take advantage of the Adopt A Tree program where the Department of General Services covers half of the cost of planting a tree adjacent to residential property.
+For more information about this program, call 518-434-2489 or click here.